 Q. Facing loss of energy, depression, hair thinning, tired irritated and dizziness. what are the underlying reasons?

-A. Start taking care of your zinc, iron, calcium and iodine intake.
-Give yourself some time i.e 15 mins in evening and morning for breathing cycles, inhale completely from nose, stop for few seconds until you feel relaxed and no pressure, then exhale completely, during this time think of all positive things you want to say.
+A. Start taking care of your zinc, iron, calcium, and iodine intake.
+Give yourself some time i.e 15 mins in evening and morning for breathing cycles, inhale completely from the nose, stop for few seconds until you feel relaxed and no pressure, then exhale completely, during this time think of all positive things you want to say.

 Q. Multivitamin for overall health which can help in improving eyesight as well.

-A. The multivitamins you can take is Nutrifactor’s Vitamax for females, start taking the juice of 2 carrots (medium), a pinch of fennel powder, 1/2 cucumber, 1/2 inch ginger, on alternate days make tomato juice for further improvement in health.
+A. The multivitamins you can take are Nutrifactor’s Vitamax for females, start taking the juice of 2 carrots (medium), a pinch of fennel powder, 1/2 cucumber, 1/2 inch ginger, on alternate days make tomato juice for further improvement in health.

 Q. Is there any remedy to cure acidity?
 Does milk cure acidity or increases it?